tfrederiksen/inelastica/README.md

 # Inelastica #
-__Inelastica__ is a Python package for the SIESTA/TranSIESTA DFT codes as well as a script to compute inelastic transport, while _inelastica_ is the repository name.
+__Inelastica__ is a Python package for the SIESTA/TranSIESTA DFT codes as well as a script to compute inelastic transport (and inelastica is the corresponding repository name).

 ## Features ##
-Inelastica contains a number of scripts such as
+__Inelastica__ contains a number of scripts such as

    - `geom2geom`: Geometry conversion between different file formats
    - `Bandstructures`: Computation of electron and phonon band structures